 1955 Jaguar D-Type

-- Cars Sold for $15 to $20 Million – All Italians but not all Ferraris
+- Cars Sold for $15 to $20 Million – Mostly Italians (but not only Ferraris) and a Brit

 - Cars Sold for $12 to $15 Million – including three British-made cars